naveenvenk17/bowling-action-analysis/README.md

 - Settle debates about bowling actions
 - Understand what makes great bowlers great
 - Satisfy your curiosity about the game

+## 🎥 Live Demo

+Here's what you'll see when analyzing a bowling action:

+1. **Upload your video** → System extracts frames automatically
+2. **AI analyzes each frame** → Pose detection and joint angle calculation
+3. **Release point suggestion** → "Frame 150 detected with 85% confidence"
+4. **Interactive exploration** → Click through frames to see the complete action
+5. **Export your data** → Download CSV reports for further analysis

 ## 🤝 Contributing